|The J. Hampden Robb House 1891 -- NYPL Collection|

-By the time James Hampden Robb commissioned Stanford White to design his home at 23 Park Avenue, he had already been a cotton broker, a New York State Assemblyman and a State Senator.
-At the time, in 1888, he was busy with the functions of Commissioner of the Parks Department.
+By the time James Hampden Robb commissioned Stanford White to design his home at 23 Park Avenue in 1888, he had already been a cotton broker, a New York State Assemblyman and a State Senator.
+At the time, he was busy with the functions of Commissioner of the Parks Department.

 Park Avenue and the streets leading off it were lined with substantial brownstone homes of about a decade earlier.
 White's design for the Robb mansion would be strikingly different.
 He created a five-story Renaissance-inspired palazzo of iron spot brick with exuberant terra cotta trim on a high brownstone base.

 The pillared entrance portico was mimicked in the stone balcony directly above.
 A finely crafted cast iron balcony and two story oriel window on the south side added to the visual appeal.

 Robb and his wife, Cornelia Van Rensselaer Thayer Robb, moved into their newly completed home in 1891.
 The couple filled their home with rare art and antiques, 16th century Persian rugs, Gobelin tapestries, and paintings by artists like Rubens, Van Dyke and Emmanuel.